akagiyuu/benchmark/simd/README.md

-# Compare normal dot product with SIMD dot product
+# Compare SIMD dot product with other implementations

 ## How to run?